bao7uo/dp_crypto/README.md

 dp_crypto by Paul Taylor / @bao7uo
 CVE-2017-9248 - Telerik.Web.UI.dll Cryptographic compromise

-usage: dp_crypto.py k [-h] [-u URL] [-l KEY_LEN] [-o ORACLE] [-v VERSION]
-                      [-c CHARSET] [-a ACCURACY] [-p PROXY]
+usage: dp_crypto.py k [-h] -u URL [-l KEY_LEN] [-o ORACLE] [-v VERSION] [-c CHARSET] [-a ACCURACY] [-r RESUME_KEY] [-p PROXY]

 optional arguments:
-  -h, --help            show this help message and exit -u URL, --url URL     Target URL
-  -l KEY_LEN, --key-len KEY_LEN
+  -h, --help            show this help message and exit -u URL, --url URL     Target URL, e.g. https://???.???.???/Telerik.Web.UI.DialogHandler.aspx -l KEY_LEN, --key-len KEY_LEN
                         Len of the key to retrieve, OPTIONAL: default is 48 -o ORACLE, --oracle ORACLE
                         The oracle text to use.
 OPTIONAL: default value is for english version, other languages may have other error message
   -v VERSION, --version VERSION
                         OPTIONAL.
-Specify the version to use rather than iterating over all of them
-  -c CHARSET, --charset CHARSET
+Specify the version to use rather than iterating over all of them -c CHARSET, --charset CHARSET
                         Charset used by the key, can use all, hex, or user defined.
 OPTIONAL: default is hex -a ACCURACY, --accuracy ACCURACY
                         Maximum accuracy is out of 64 where 64 is the most accurate, accuracy of 9 will usually suffice for a hex, but 21 or more might be needed when testing all ascii characters.
 Increase the accuracy argument if no valid version is found.
 OPTIONAL: default is 9.
+  -r RESUME_KEY, --resume-key RESUME_KEY
+                        Specify a partial key to resume testing, or complete key to get the URL.
   -p PROXY, --proxy PROXY
                         Specify OPTIONAL proxy server, e.g. 127.0.0.1:8080
 ```